Merchant FAQ's

 How do consumers get a better chance of winning?

-Scout allocates stock to the highest bidders the quickest so the best way for them to win and faster is for them to offer what they think is their highest bid, this will mean that they get the stock before others as there could be a limited amount, this fear of missing out drives demand and increases retailer margins, and also sells stock faster.
+Scout allocates stock to the highest bidders the quickest so the best way for them to win and faster is for them to offer what they think is their highest bid, this will mean that they get the stock before others as there could be a limited amount.

 Once they have made a bid, they can offer more to increase the chances of winning, they just go back to the product page again and make another bid, we will automatically delete any lower previous offer.